cakephp/docs/en/appendices/2-1-migration-guide.rst

 - Models loaded using the ClassRegistry and using another datasource will get their datasource name prepended with ``test_`` (e.g datasource `master` will try to use `test_master` in the testsuite)
+- Test cases are generated with class specific setup methods.

 Events
 ======